devfake/rese/README.md

 session()->destroy();
 ```

-You can change the separation by edit the $seperator property in the class file.
+You can change the separation by edit the second parameter for the class call in the helper function.
-Like '->' or '/':
+Change to whatever you like (e.g '->' or '/'):

 ```php
 session('key->and->other')->get();
 session('key/and/other')->get();